hackerkj/Earthenware-Audio/UserDocs.md

-## Key Dector
+## Key Detector

 ## Background

-## Running Key Dector
+## Running Key Detector
-Key Dector can either be ran from the already compiled vst3 plugin or built manually.
+Key Detector can either be ran from the already compiled vst3 plugin or built manually.

 ### Building
 To build `Key Dector` run CMake on `CMakeLists.txt` within the `Key Dector` directory.